zzzprojects/EntityFramework-Extensions/docs/pages/tutorials/licensing.md

 You can also purchase the library [here](http://entityframework-extensions.net/#pro)

+Upon purchase, you will receive a license name and a license key.

 ## Setup License from config file
 The license name and key can be directly be added in the app.config or web.config file in the appSettings section.